VFA Solutions

 In a chicken house it is normally very dusty.
 The dust is mainly created by chicken shit....yeah it is what it is.
 Especially in a chicken house where chickens can flutter around dust is everywhere.
 The dust (...) is not good for the chickens themselves, for the farmers and also for surrounding residential areas.
 Besides that governments are implementing more and more regulations about emissions for chicken houses.
 Thus the Aspra Agro is an interesting development for the sector.

 Basically the Aspra Agro is the Aspra PMC without its surrounding construction.
 They both share the same components.
-The version you see depictured above has two plastic bags that agregate the collected dust.
+The version you see depictured above has two plastic bags that agregate the collected dust, new version use solid bins so chickens cannot puncture the bags.

 During its initial phase we improved uppon some points.
 It is by the way quite bizar to be un such a chicken house.. especially for such a city boy like me.